bwoodsend/polycotylus/docs/source/example-library.rst

 `polycotylus` is complaining that the license identifier given in the ``pyproject.toml`` is too vague to map to an SPDX_ code. `polycotylus` has quite a few of these little startup checks.
-They are all designed to be extremely self explanatory so please raise an issue if you have any difficulty fixing them.
-In this case, we can manually check the contents of ``ubrotli``\ 's ``LICENSE`` file and see that it's specifically an Apache version 2.0 license and since there is no *Apache version 2.0* trove classifier on `pypi.org/classifiers <https://pypi.org/classifiers/>`_, we'll have to set the `spdx` key in the `polycotylus.yaml` like the error suggests.
+They are designed to be extremely self explanatory so please raise an issue if you have any difficulty fixing them.
+In this case, we can manually check the contents of ``ubrotli``\ 's ``LICENSE`` file and see that it's specifically an Apache version 2.0 license and since there is no *Apache version 2.0* trove classifier on `pypi.org/classifiers
+<https://pypi.org/classifiers/>`_, we'll have to set the `spdx` key in the
+`polycotylus.yaml` like the error suggests.

 .. code-block:: yaml